 Jon Speer: Alright.
 I wanna thank my guest, Bryant Foster, the VP of Human Factors at Research Collective.
 Again, go check them out research-collective.com and be on the lookout for that webinar that's coming up with Research Collective and Greenlight Guru in January.
-Let me tell you a little bit about how all this topic of human factors, how it relates to Greenlight Guru and our exciting Go and Grow products that are helping medical device companies over the world manage their Quality Management System as well as get products to market faster and safer.
+Let me tell you a little bit about how all this topic of human factors, how it relates to Greenlight Guru and our exciting pre- and post-market workflows that are helping medical device companies over the world manage their Quality Management System as well as get products to market faster and safer.
 Yes, we have workflows to help manage design controls and risk management.
 And as you've learned today from the information that Bryant has shared, those things, human factors dovetails and really flows with company's product development process and becomes critical information that we, as product developers, absolutely should be on the quest to have and find and know before we launch our product to market.

 Jon Speer: Again, this is Jon Speer, the host, the founder and VP of Quality and Regulatory at Greenlight Guru, and you have been listening to the Global Medical Device Podcast.